 Fear of retirement boredom is a serious problem for many men.
-A number of them will delay retirement for fear of boredom.
+In fact, a number of them will delay retirement for fear of boredom.

 Furthermore, a large number of retirees claim they are bored out of their minds after only 6 months to a year after retiring.

-This is supposed to be a time in their lives where they are free to spend their leisure time in pursuits of their choosing.
+At a time in their lives when they are free to spend their leisure time in pursuits of their choosing, many men feel frustrated and occasionally depressed.

 Many describe themselves as “bored to death”.

-Men and women alike experience boredom – times we’re left without anything in particular to do.
+Everyone, experiences boredom – times when we’re left without anything in particular to do.

-Boredom makes us feel uncomfortable.
+At best, boredom makes us feel uncomfortable.
 It’s an unpleasant experience.
-We may feel frustrated, anxious, or even angry.
+At worst, we may feel frustrated, anxious, or even angry.

 It occurs when we are unable to focus our attention on an activity that would engage and satisfy us.